The decision to remove the concept of stacks and therefore package

 acknowledgement of their work and for questions.

-Declares a ROS dep key that this package depends on at build-time.
+Declares a rosdep key or ROS package name that this package requires

 The build and buildtool dependencies are used to determine